7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Docker Metadata

 The host ports allocated for the container are also added to the container metadata as labels.
-The are labels of the pattern `distage.port.<proto>.<originalPort>`.
+These labels follow the pattern `distage.port.<proto>.<originalPort>`.
 The value is the integer port number.

 ### Docker Container Networks

-`distage-framework-docker` can automatically manage [docker networks](https://docs.docker.com/engine/reference/commandline/network/).
+`distage-framework-docker` can automatically manage [Docker networks](https://docs.docker.com/engine/reference/commandline/network/).

-To connect containers to the same docker network use a
+To connect containers to the same Docker network, use a
 @scaladoc[`ContainerNetworkDef`](izumi.distage.docker.ContainerNetworkDef):

-1. Create a `ContainerNetworkDef`
+1. Create a `ContainerNetworkDef`.
 2. Add the network to each container's config.

 This will ensure the containers are all connected to the network.
 Assuming no reuse, distage will